A Current Conservation Project

 A key first component of the funding plan is the “Community Campaign” to raise $40,000 through individual donations from members of the local community.
 A successful community campaign is very important not only to help to raise the funds necessary to acquire the property, but also to meet local match requirements for grants and to demonstrate local community support to potential grant funders and elected officials.

-UPDATED August 4, 2020.
-Total includes donations held directly by ALT, donations being gathered by the Millvale CDC, and by individual donor pledges.
+UPDATED October 16, 2020.
+Total includes donations held directly by ALT and by individual donor pledges.